donkirkby/donimoes/raw_rules/new_rules.md

 See the example solution after the rules.

 ### Solve
-As soon as the queen bee is chosen, all players try to solve the puzzle at the same time.
+As soon as the queen bee is placed, all players try to solve the puzzle at the same time.
 Do not touch the dominoes or dice while you are trying to solve the puzzle!
 Once a player has found a solution, they say the number of moves they need, and start the timer.
 The other players have until the timer ends to find